 - Addressing Neuro-Motor Readiness for Learning in Schools.

-Become an INPP Practitioner and enhance your options to address learning and functional issues for individual children and adults
+Become an INPP™ Practitioner and enhance your options to address learning and functional issues for individual children and adults

-Integrating Thinking delivers training for INPP Australia here and possibly in New Zealand too.
+Integrating Thinking delivers training for INPP™ Australia in the Australian region.
 Talk with us about training opportunities in your area.
 Email: firstname.lastname@example.org

-Based on the book: “Neuromotor Immaturity in Children and Adults: The INPP Screening Test for Clinicians and Health Practitioners”.
 Email: Chris@integratingthinking.com.au with your contact details and some background about your practice and interest in this area.
-A minimum of 6 participants are required for this course.
+A minimum of 6 participants is required for this course.

-An INPP one day course for teachers wanting to learn about using Sally Goddard Blythe’s book, “Assessing Neuro-motor Readiness for Learning”, in schools and the INPP School based exercise programme.
+An INPP™ one day course for teachers wanting to learn about using Sally Goddard Blythe’s book, “Assessing Neuro-motor Readiness for Learning”, in schools and the INPP™ School-based exercise programme.

 - Established in 1975 by psychologist Peter Blythe (PhD) as a private research organization to investigate the effects of immaturity in the functioning of the central nervous system in children with Specific Learning Difficulties and adults suffering from Agoraphobia and Panic Disorder.

-- Purpose: to devise reliable methods of assessment, and to develop, supervise and evaluate effective programs of remedial intervention.
+- Purpose: to devise reliable assessment methods, and to develop, supervise and evaluate effective programs of remedial intervention.

-- INPP is a self-funding organization involved in research, clinical practice, and training in the methods developed at INPP (www.inpp.org.uk)
+- INPP™ is a self-funding organization involved in research, clinical practice, and training in the methods developed at INPP™ (www.inpp.org.uk)

-For over 40 years INPP has treated many thousands of children and adults with problems linked to immaturity in the functioning of the central nervous system.
+For over 40 years, INPP™ has treated many thousands of children and adults with problems linked to immaturity in the functioning of the central nervous system.
 Sally Goddard Blythe is the current Director of INPP.
-Christine Payard (PhD) and Principal of INPP Australia trained with Sally Goddard-Blythe and the late Peter Blythe in the UK.
+Christine Payard (PhD) and Principal of INPP™ Australia trained with Sally Goddard-Blythe and the late Peter Blythe in the UK.